Brian F. Bieron

 Brian Bieron is Executive Director of the eBay Inc. Public Policy Lab, an internal eBay Inc. public policy think tank focused on global public policy...Continue Reading

 Brian Bieron is Executive Director of the eBay Inc. Public Policy Lab, an internal eBay Inc. public policy think tank focused on global public policy issues raised by the evolution of technology-enabled open, global, inclusive commerce that empowers consumers and businesses of all sizes.
 Major work streams include groundbreaking initiatives on “Commerce 3.0” related to the global trade activities of technology-enabled micro businesses.
 Speaking appearances have included Capitol Hill, the World Trade Organization, the Organization for Economic Cooperation and Development, and working groups of the World Economic Forum.
 Professor Bieron is a member of the World Economic Forum’s Council on Future of Logistics and Supply Chain, and the E15 Initiative’s Expert Group on Services.
-He serves as Chairman of the National Foreign Trade Council’s Trade Subcommittee.
+He serves on the Steering and Policy Committee of the National Foreign Trade Council.

 Professor Bieron led eBay’s US Government Relations Team in Washington, DC from 2004 to 2012, overseeing eBay staff, outside lobbying firms, a DC-based PR firm, various trade associations and a federal political action committee.
 These resources were focused on issues important to eBay Inc. and its community of users, including sales tax collection on the Internet, net neutrality, proposals to ISP third-party liability, and cross-border trade policies impacting small businesses.